Floorp-Projects/Floorp/toolkit/components/crashes/docs/index.rst

 That will give you an instance of ``CrashManager`` from ``CrashManager.jsm``.
 From there, you can access and manipulate crash data.

+The crash manager stores statistical information about crashes as well as detailed information for both browser and content crashes.
+The crash manager automatically detects new browser crashes at startup by scanning for :ref:`crash-events`.
+Content process crash information on the other hand is provided externally.

 Other Documents
 ===============